-Upper St. Clair limits potential tax increase
+Upper St. Clair adopts resolution limiting tax increase

-Throughout the next several months Dr. John Rozzo, superintendent of schools, and Scott Burchill, director of finance, will be providing updates during regularly scheduled school board meetings.
-By law, the final budget and tax rate must be approved by June 30, 2020.
-The school board is currently scheduled to take action on the final budget and tax rate at 8 a.m. on Wednesday, June 17, 2020.
+Throughout the next several months, Dr. Rozzo and Scott Burchill, director of business & finance, will provide budget updates during regularly scheduled school board meetings.
+By law, the district’s final budget and tax rate must be approved by June 30, 2024.

 - Act 1 of 2006, the Taxpayer Relief Act: Among other information, this site provides details on how the Act 1 Index is calculated.